Fluent Bit: Official Manual

 [2020/10/15 03:48:57] [ warn] [filter_kube] could not get meta for POD

-Potential fix #1: Check Kubernetes roles
+• Potential fix 1: Check Kubernetes roles

 When Fluent Bit is deployed as a DaemonSet it generally runs with specific roles that allow the application to talk to the Kubernetes API server.
-If you are deployed in a more restricted environment check that all the Kubernetes roles are set correctly.
+If you are deployed in a more restricted environment ensure that all the Kubernetes roles are set correctly.

-You can test this by running the following command (replace fluentbit-system with the namespace where your fluentbit is installed)
+You can test this by running the following command.
+Replace fluentbit-system with the namespace where your Fluent Bit is installed.

 kubectl auth can-i list pods --as=system:serviceaccount:fluentbit-system:fluentbit